-Nestled in a remote, mountainous region near the Cambodia border in eastern Thailand’s Sa Kaeo province, Pang Sida national park is less accessible than Khao Yai immediately to the west, but is equally stunning.
-Pang Sida is also far less touristy; show up on a weekday and there’s a good chance you’ll be sharing the park’s 844 square kilometres only with its wild elephants and many other species of wildlife.
+Nestled in a remote, mountainous region near the Cambodia border in eastern Thailand’s Sa Kaeo province, Pang Sida national park is less accessible than Khao Yai to the west, but also far less touristy.
+Show up on a weekday and there’s a good chance you’ll be sharing the park’s 844 square kilometres only with only its wild elephants and many other species of wildlife.
 If arriving between May and September, you’ll also get to frolic with the thousands of butterflies that emerge from the forest during wet season.

 We visited Pang Sida as a day trip from Bangkok (the park is a four-hour drive from the city), and apart from a handful of local teenagers out for a picnic, we didn’t see any other visitors.
 Our first stop was Pang Sida waterfall, located off a short trail less than a kilometre past the park’s visitor centre.
 Here we found several small sets of falls scattered within the rocks of a clear mountain stream, which culminates at the main waterfall where elegant streaks of water cascade over a 10-metre high rocky slope into a pool that’s suitable for swimming.